is the last page of a six-page article. Click

 just turn to your right, and follow that wall down (south) a few feet to

 its end.
-His small marker is on the top row, above some flowers.
+His small marker is on the bottom row, above some flowers.

 She's buried in the same Memorial Gardens area as Brian Keith.
 You'll find her small crypt right behind the wrought iron gates which separate a small private area from the rest of the Memorial Gardens.
 Just walk past the fountains and up the steps and the gate will be on your left side.
 Face the gate, and you'll see Fanny's crypt inside, to the right side of the sidewalk (see the photo.)

-January of 2001, when veteran character actor Ray Walston
+January of 2001, veteran character actor Ray Walston

 his memorial service at Pierce Bros.
 Ray Walston was known more recently